Arjun-A-I/Ball-Catcher-with-Open-CV/README.md

 Language used here is python (for OpenCV ) and libraries needed are cvzone, pyserial, numpy.

+ballcatcher.py contains the code to be executed for ball detection (pink color hsv is set). ln289n.io contains the code to be uploaded to the arduino board.

-Further information available on the attached Presentation.pdf
+Further information is available on the attached Presentation.pdf